EnricoMi/publish-unit-test-result-action/README.md

 These additional information are only added to the default branch of your repository, e.g. `main` or `master`.
 Use `check_run_annotations_branch` to enable this for multiple branches (comma separated list) or all branches (`"*"`).

-Pull request comments can provide lists of tests that are added, removed, skipped and un-skipped by the pull requests.
-The number of tests listed in each of these categories can be limited by `test_changes_limit`, which defaults to `5`.
-It can be disabled entirely by setting it to `0`.
+Pull request comments highlight removal of tests or tests that the pull request moves into skip state.
+Those removed or skipped tests are added as a list, which is limited in length by `test_changes_limit`, which defaults to `5`.
+Listing these tests can be disabled entirely by setting this limit to `0`.
 This feature requires `check_run_annotations` to contain `all tests` in order to detect test addition and removal, and `skipped tests` to detect new skipped and un-skipped tests, as well as `check_run_annotations_branch` to contain your default branch.